bytecodealliance/wasmtime/meetings/wasmtime/2022/wasmtime-05-26.md

 1. Announcements
     1. _Submit a PR to add your announcement here_
 1. Other agenda items
-    1. Wasmtime release fuzzing strategy
-       - see [#3955](https://github.com/bytecodealliance/wasmtime/pull/3955) for more context
     1. _Submit a PR to add your item here_

 ## Notes